NLnetLabs/unbound/doc/unbound.conf.rst

 answers.
-To enable the script module it has to be compiled into the daemon, and the word ``python`` has to be put in the :ref:`module-config:<unbound.conf.module-config>` option (usually first, or between the validator and iterator).
+To enable the script module it has to be compiled into the daemon, and the word ``python`` has to be put in the :ref:`module-config<unbound.conf.module-config>` option (usually first, or between the validator and iterator).
 Multiple instances of the python module are supported by adding the word ``python`` more than once.

-If the :ref:`chroot:<unbound.conf.chroot>` option is enabled, you should make sure Python's library directory structure is bind mounted in the new root environment, see *mount(8)*.
+If the :ref:`chroot<unbound.conf.chroot>` option is enabled, you should make sure Python's library directory structure is bind mounted in the new root environment, see *mount(8)*.
-Also the :ref:`python-script:<unbound.conf.python.python-script>` path should be specified as an absolute path relative to the new root, or as a relative path to the working directory.
+Also the :ref:`python-script<unbound.conf.python.python-script>` path should be specified as an absolute path relative to the new root, or as a relative path to the working directory.